yukihuang7777/Patient_Record_System/README.md

 - As a user, I want to be able to add a new patient to the hospital's patient record system and specify name, age and symptom
-- As a user, I want to be able to view the list of patients in the system
+- As a user, I want to be able to view the list of patients in the hospital
-- As a user, I want to be able to mark the urgency of the patient's situation
+- As a user, I want to be able to mark the severity of the patient's condition
 - As a user, I want to be able to see the number of patients in the system
 - As a user, I want to be able to view the specific information of a patient